 The limit screws are not intended to move the derailer; they tell it where to stop when it is moved by the shifter control.
 Loosening a limit stop allows the derailer to be moved farther in a particular direction by the shifter.
 Tightening it restricts the motion of the derailer in that direction.

 Normally, the limit stops need to be set when a new derailer is installed, and should not require any further attention.
 If they seem to need adjustment on a bicycle that used to work properly, it is usually an indication that the derailer is bent.
 Trying to correct a bent derailer with the adjusting screws is OK as a temporary field repair, but is not a correct long-term repair.

 On newer derailers, the limit stop screws are labeled: "H" (high) and "L" (low).
 On some older derailers, there is no such label, because the working ends of the screws are visible.
 If you shift such a derailer into high gear, note which screw is bumping into an internal part of the derailer...that screw is the high-gear stop; the other is the low-gear stop.

 These are not particularly fussy adjustments.
 Don't be afraid to give half a turn or a turn at a time.
-The only place where there's any danger is the rear derailer's low gear stop, which can allow the derailer to go into the spokes if if it is set very loose.
-The other three limit stop screws will cause overshifting if set too loose, but this is relatively harmless and easily corrected.
+The only place where there's any danger is the rear derailer's low gear stop, which can allow the derailer to go into the spokes if it is set very loose.
+The other limit stop screw of the rear derailer (and the two on the front derailer) will cause overshifting if set too loose, but this is relatively harmless and easily corrected.